Striving-to-learn/Daniel-The-Cyber-Guide/README.md

-# Daniel-The-Cyber-Guide
+# Daniel The Cyber Guide

-Daniel the Cyber Guide is a local AI assistant that reads cybersecurity notes, HackTheBox writeups, TryHackMe material, and personal lab documentation.
+Daniel (the Cyber Guide) is a local AI assistant that reads cybersecurity notes, HackTheBox writeups, TryHackMe material, and personal lab documentation.
 It organizes the information so a local LLM can answer security questions with relevant context.
 The project was built in a Kali Linux home lab using Python, Ollama, and a small text‑search database.

 The goal is to create a fast, offline‑friendly assistant for learning and reviewing cybersecurity topics.